12 Best Isle of Wight motorhome campsites (and road trip tips)

 Facilities

-• outdoor pool and slide
+• outdoor pool and paddling pool

 • small indoor heated splash pool